eacwolf/website-monitoring-system/README.md

 This setup allows you to:

-Monitor multiple websites or APIs for availability and latency
+1)Monitor multiple websites or APIs for availability and latency

-Visualize success rates, response durations, and HTTP statuses
+2)Visualize success rates, response durations, and HTTP statuses

-Detect outages or performance degradation early
+3)Detect outages or performance degradation early

-Set up alerts using Prometheus Alertmanager for automatic notifications
+4)Set up alerts using Prometheus Alertmanager for automatic notifications

 It's an efficient, scalable, and fully customizable monitoring stack ideal for developers, SREs, and system admins.